jxom/cevoaustralia.github.io/cevo-hugo/content/testimonial/myob-grant-tibbey.md

 testimonials: engineering
 frontpage: true
 ---
-Cevo provided an invaluable service augmenting our existing capabilities with little training allowing us to meet our tight deadlines
+Cevo provided an invaluable service augmenting our existing capabilities with little training allowing us to meet our tight deadlines.